|Fuente Osmeña Fountain, American Colonial|

 William Cameron Forbes started working in the American Colonial Period in 1904 as he was appointed by U.S. President Theodore Roosevelt.

-In 1909, he was named Governor General by President Howard Taft.
-He would served as governor until 1913.
+In 1909, he was named Governor-General by President Howard Taft.
+He would serve as governor until 1913.
 One of his key projects was to develop the waterworks system in the Philippines.
+The cholera epidemic of 1909 hastened the decision to go ahead with the projects.

-Three years later, the Osmeña Waterworks System in Cebu was completed.
-It brought piped water from the Buhisan Dam to Tisa, Labangon and then onwards to the other northern parts of Cebu City.
+The Osmeña Waterworks System (Aguas Potables de Osmeña) in Cebu will be completed by February 1912.
+It brought piped water from the Buhisan Dam to Tisa, Labangon, and then onwards to the other northern parts of Cebu City.

 |Buhisan Dam spillway|

-Governor General Forbes arrived in Cebu to inaugurate the Waterworks, a public holiday was declared.
-Great fanfare, parades and speeches marked the special occasion.
-He was accompanied by Cebu's leading politician, Sergio Osmena Sr. It was years later at the insistence of Manuel L. Quezon that the Cebu Waterworks System was named after Osmeña.
+Governor-General Forbes arrived in Cebu to celebrate the official opening of the Waterworks, a public holiday was declared on that February day.
+Great fanfare, parades, and speeches marked the special occasion.
+He was accompanied by Cebu's leading politician, Sergio Osmena Sr.

 |William Cameron Forbes was a lifelong bachelor|